How Much Deposit Do You Need For a Second Home Mortgage?

 Where can your deposit come from?

-There are several sources that providers accept as deposit for second-home mortgages.
+There are several sources that providers accept as deposits for second-home mortgages.

 Generally accepted sources could be: